Zoha Batool Khan, M.A.

 Zoha Batool Khan is an interdisciplinary researcher and writer interested in identity formation, digital media, pop culture, affect and gender and sexuality.
 Her current research focuses on Pakistani women’s observations on South Asian masculinity subcultures and international political movements.
 She holds an MA in Anthropology.

-Research & Teaching Interests
+Research and Teaching Interests

-• Media, Technology & Digital Rights
+• Media, Technology and Digital Rights

-• Gender & Sexuality
+• Gender and Sexuality

-• South Asian Politics & Culture
+• South Asian Politics and Culture

 • Political Economy of Media